llvasconcellos/ritmo-saude-ecommerce/www/wp-content/plugins/perfect-woocommerce-brands/readme.txt

 == Changelog ==
+= 1.6.5 =
+* Include icon and banner brand image in api response (thanks @qbig)
+* Feature: New option for show only favorite brands in the dropdown widget and the list widget
+* Feature: New option for configure the max number of brands in filter by brand widget
+* Feature: Filter by brand without submit button
+* Feature: New option for randomize brand logos in the list widget
+* Feature: Hide empty brands in brand carousel
+* Enhancement: Hide widgets when there are no results to show
+* Fix: "Dokan Multivendor Marketplace" JavaScript conflict in admin = 1.6.4 =
+* Feature: Visual editor with shortcode support added to brand description
+* Feature: Hide empty brands in brand widgets
+* Feature: Place brand description before or after product loop
+* Fix: WC import not assigning brands
+* Minor fixes and tweaks
+= 1.6.3 =
+* Requirements: No more longer support for very old php versions (5.4 minimum)
+* Fix: Product carousels shortcode display fixes
+* Fix: Missing .pot file
+* Fix: Coupon codes stopped working since latest update
+* Fix: Carousel preloader is not working
+= 1.6.2 =
+* Fix: Carousels problems on responsive after the last update = 1.6.1 =
+* Feature: Favorite brands
+* Fix: Brand logo full size option for single product
+* Fix: Coupons brands restriction (thanks @josk79)
+* Fix: Import products fixes
+* Fix: PHP7 warning on 'class-perfect-woocommerce-brands.php'
+* Fix: Brand not added when Duplicating Product
+* Enhancement: Filter by brand widget enhancements
+* Enhancement: Carousels enhancements
+* Enhancement: JS and CSS minified
 = 1.6.0 =
 * Feature: Migrate brands from the official WooCommerce Brand's plugin (pull request, thanks Chunkford)
 * Feature: Support for the new WooCommerce product importer/exporter